British Columbians raise $55 million to change cancer outcomes

 “Today, one in two British Columbians will be diagnosed with cancer.
 I am inspired by our passionate donors who understand this grave statistic and are investing in research, bringing world-class care close to home for patients and their families facing this disease,” says Sarah Roth, President & CEO, BC Cancer Foundation.

 Funds raised have allowed the Foundation to underpin several promising initiatives and hundreds of research papers and projects at BC Cancer.
-Donor funds have been crucial in a $10 million fundraising campaign to bring PET/CT scanners to BC Cancer centres in Victoria and Kelowna for patients in need of critical tests.
+Donor funds have been crucial in a $10 million fundraising campaign to bring PET/CT scanners to BC Cancer – Victoria and BC Cancer – Kelowna for patients in need of critical tests.
 Donors have also supported the completion of a $1 million expanded chemotherapy and ambulatory care unit at BC Cancer – Surrey.

 The impact of local philanthropy is felt by the 77,000 British Columbians receiving cancer care today.